defenseunicorns/pepr/README.md

 Pepr is on a mission to save Kubernetes from the tyranny of YAML, intimidating glue code, bash scripts, and other makeshift solutions.
 As a Kubernetes controller, Pepr empowers you to define Kubernetes transformations using TypeScript, without software development expertise thanks to plain-english configurations.
 Pepr transforms a patchwork of forks, scripts, overlays, and other chaos into a cohesive, well-structured, and maintainable system.
 With Pepr, you can seamlessly transition IT ops tribal knowledge into code, simplifying documentation, testing, validation, and coordination of changes for a more predictable outcome.

+#### _Note: Pepr is still in active development so breaking changes may occur, but will be document in release notes._

 ## Features

-- Zero-config K8s webhook mutations and validations.
+- Zero-config K8s webhook mutations and validations
+- Automatic leader-elected K8s resource watching
 - Human-readable fluent API for generating [Pepr Capabilities](#capability)
 - Generate new K8s resources based off of cluster resource changes
 - Perform other exec/API calls based off of cluster resources changes or any other arbitrary schedule